thoughtbot/superglue/docs/props-template.md

 There is also a `defer: :auto` option that you can use with [SuperglueJS][1].
-[SuperglueJS][1] will use the metadata from `json.deferred!` to issue a `remote` dispatch to fetch the missing node and immutably graft it at the appropriate keypath in your Redux store.
+[SuperglueJS][1] will use the metadata from `json.deferred!` to issue a `remote` dispatch to fetch the missing node and immutably graft it at the appropriate keypath in your store.

 Usage: